Darth-ATA/npi-android-project/README.md

 After three seconds of entering the right pattern, it takes a photo and storage it in the external storage of the phone and the app shows a message indicating where the photo has been placed.

 ## MovementSound
 This app tries to imitate the sounds made by a lightsaber in the Star Wars movies.
-If you move the phone in the Y axis; i.e., in the vertical direction, the lightsaber will be turned on -or turned off, in the case it was already on-.
-When you do this, the phone will [sound](https://www.freesound.org/people/joe93barlow/sounds/78674/) just like when a lightsaber is turned on in the movies.
-Now, the lightsaber is on and the phone screen is red; if you try to move it in any of the remaining directions -X and Z axes-, the phone will [sound](https://www.freesound.org/people/gyzhor/sounds/47125/) just like when a lightsaber swings in the movies.
-Whenever you want to turn off the lightsaber, repeat the movement in the vertical direction: the screen will return to its normal white colour and the other movements will not have any effect.
+If you move the phone quickly in the X axis; i.e., in the horizontal direction, the phone will [sound](https://www.freesound.org/people/gyzhor/sounds/47125/) just like when a lightsaber swings in the movies.

 The sound implementation is inspired by this [StackOverflow answer](http://stackoverflow.com/a/18459352/3248221).
 The accelerometer management implementation is based on [this code](http://bit.ly/1oBpGDI).

+## Surprise app
+This app uses a new kind of sensor: the proximity sensor.
+It completes the MovementSound app adding a way of turning on and off your lightsaber: you just have to get the phone in or off your pocket and the phone will [sound](https://www.freesound.org/people/joe93barlow/sounds/78674/) just like a when a lightsaber is turned on or off in the movies.

+The implementation is all based on the MovementSound app, we just had to change the sensor used.

 ## References
 ### Get Started